Tuesday, February 20, 2018

 "You see then how a man is justified by works, and not by faith only."
 (James 2:24)

 The Scriptures emphatically declare that works cannot justify us in the sight of God.
 The Apostle Paul says that we are justified "apart from works" and that God justifies people who "do not work but believe" (Romans 4:2-8).
 He elsewhere says, "not by works," (Ephesians 2:8-9), "not by works of righteousness which we have done," (Titus 3:5-7), and we are saved, "not according to our works" (2 Timothy 1:9).
 So the text of James 2:24 cannot be teaching us that justification is merited in part by our good works.
-The surrounding context of this verse, as well as the rest of Scripture, plays a key role here.
+The surrounding context of this verse, as well as the rest of Scripture, plays a key role in understanding it correctly.

-In context, James clearly occupies the word justify to mean vindication, or proven.
+In context, James occupies the word justify to mean vindication, or proven.
 He does not argue against justification by faith alone, but rather, a salvation that stands without any good works to accompany it.
 In other words, one's lifestyle must be consistent with his profession of faith.
 Faith will express itself in good works because the heart has been regenerated by the Spirit of God.
 If our Christian testimony is not supported with evidence of good character, then the unbelieving world will have no reason to deem our witness for Christ trustworthy or reliable.

 What James is saying is that we demonstrate the reality of our faith by good works.
 Are we going to merely talk the spiritual talk or actually going to walk the spiritual walk (James 2:14-17)?
-Are we only going to be hearers of the Word or doers of the Word (James 1:21-22; 26-27)?
+Are we only going to be hearers of the word or doers of the word (James 1:21-22; 26-27)?
 The question that James addresses is, "Can such faith save a man?"
 It is not enough to mentally accept the fact that God exists (James 2:19-20).
 Therefore, James distinguishes between two different kinds of faith.
 The demons acknowledge that whatever God says is the truth, but are not in fellowship with Him because they lack trust.

 Works are the product or result of a genuinely saving faith.
 A converted heart by definition will result in a changed life of holiness.
 James 2:18 especially echoes this theme ("a man may say...show me...I will show you...").
 The language of vindication is also found in James 2:24 ("You see then...").
 James provides two biblical examples to illustrate his point on the relationship between faith and works (James 2:21-25).
 The faith of Abraham and Rehab was tested and shown to be true.
 Faith was "perfected" in that it reached its design or end.
 An analogy is employed to make the point that faith and works cannot to be separated from each other (James 2:26).
 The Christian walk is one that glorifies God.